Julius170/learn-tutorials/celo/how-to-create-and-test-contract-calls-on-hardhat.md

-# How to Create and test contract calls on HardHat
+s on HardHat

 # Introduction
 One of the most essential and helpful tools a blockchain developer has as an arsenal is making contract calls.
 When working on complex and multi-contract projects it is very likely, that you won't be deploying a single smart contract file for the whole production.
 You might even deploy some contracts earlier than others.

 Making contract calls is a flexible way for deployed contracts to interact with other deployed contracts on the blockchain.
-This way rather than having a messy long line of code, you have a network of contracts interacting with each other on the blockchian.
+This way rather than having a messy long line of code, you have a network of contracts interacting with each other on the blockchain.

 Throughout this tutorial you will learn how to: